sergio-santiago/crudex/README.md

 ## Usage

-You can run the application in two ways: via the provided `Makefile`, or by running the Python script manually.
+You can run the application in two ways: via the provided `Makefile`, or by running the Python scripts directly.

 ### Using the Makefile